Friday, August 26, 2016

 The Education of the Princess / zoom

-Louis carries his scepter like a musket and turns away from his mother, while his charming little brother, Gaston d'Orleanslooks up at her adoringly.
-Junior princes legitimized revolts by leading them, and when this work was painted, in 1626, Gaston had already rebelled once.
+• Louis carries his scepter like a musket and turns away from his mother, while his charming little brother, Gaston d'Orleanslooks up at her adoringly.
+Junior princes legitimized revolts when they led them and when this work was painted, in 1626, Gaston had rebelled...

-The work implies that should Louis refuse Marie's demand for peace, she might join the troublemaker next time.
+The work implies that should Louis refuse Marie's demand for peace, she might join her favorite son should he revolt again.

-Marie had already led two revolts herself, so that was not an empty threat.
+• The intrepid queen had already escaped imprisonment and led two rebellions.
+So that was not an empty threat.

-The king studied the series and left without a word.
-It may have contributed to her downfall.
+The king studied the paintings, had them explained to him and left without a word.
+They may have contributed to Marie's downfall.

 # # #